Pakistani Imran Khan openly accuses the army of trying to destroy his party - ExBulletin

 A deadly year-long standoff between Khan, Pakistan’s most popular leader according to polls, and the military came to a head when buildings and military assets were ransacked last month, allegedly by his supporters.

 Political unrest has heightened uncertainty in the nuclear-armed country of 220 million people, which is also plagued by financial turmoil.
-Its $350 billion economy is struggling to avoid defaults, control record inflation and cope with a plummeting currency.
+Its US$350 billion (RM1.456 billion) economy is struggling to avoid defaults, control record inflation and cope with a plummeting currency.

-Authorities have begun the process of trying dozens of people, including members of his party, suspected of taking part in the protests before a military court – usually reserved for the military or those labeled as enemies of the state.
+Authorities have begun the process of trying dozens of people, including members of his party, suspected of taking part in the protests before a military court usually reserved for military personnel or those labeled as enemies of the state.

-“It’s the only way for them to put me in jail,” Khan said, adding that the military wanted to prevent him from returning to power in elections scheduled for November.
+That’s the only way they’re going to put me in jail,” Khan said, adding that the military wanted to prevent him from returning to power in elections scheduled for November.

 He said around 150 criminal cases filed against him were frivolous and would be dismissed in any civil court.